 Graduation Requirements**

-The Board establishes graduation requirements for awarding of a high school diploma, a modified diploma, an extended diploma and aan alternative certificate of attendance which meet or exceed state requirements.
+The Board establishes graduation requirements for awarding of a high school diploma, a modified diploma, an extended diploma and a certificate of attendance which meet or exceed state requirements.

 A student may satisfy graduation requirements in less than four years.
 The district will award a diploma to a student fulfilling graduation requirements in less than four years if consent is given by the student’s parent or guardian or by the student if the student is 18 years of age or older or emancipated.